colinhuckstep/homelab/README.md

 Omada controller is used for my Switches and WAPs.
 This urns on node 3.
 There is a bind mount for the automatic omada backups.
 Backups are encrypted.

 ## Rclone
 Rclone is configured to copy encrypted backups from various container volumes and pfsense to GoogleDrive.
 This uses a GoogleDrive API service account to copy to GoogleDrive and SFTP connection to pull the files from pfsense.
-Adguard configs get the hostname appended to the end of them.

 ## Archived Playbooks/Roles